 How do Creole sausage balls differ from classic sausage balls?
-Sausage balls are simple to make starting with dry biscuit mix, breakfast sausage and cheddar cheese.
-This recipe ups the ante a bit with the addition of Creole seasoning, Creole mustard and a little green onion for flavor and color.
+Sausage balls are simple to make and both kinds start with dry biscuit mix, pork breakfast sausage and shredded cheddar cheese.
+This variation of sausage balls ups the ante just a bit with the addition of Creole seasoning, a dash of Creole mustard and a little green onion for flavor and color.
 They're a tasty little two bite goodie that you can serve any time of day or for any occasion.